zeek-plugins/igmp/README.md

   - This analyzer includes a dummy IGMP message type, `IGMP::BAD_CHECKSUM`, that is indicated when checksum verification failed on the message.

+## License

+This project is licensed under the BSD license.
+See the [LICENSE](LICENSE) file for details.

 ## Contributors

 - François De Keersmaeker